bose-aritra2003/Mock-Hotel-Management-system/README.md

 ## Prerequisites

-* Python version 3.x
+* Python version 3.x (Link to downlaod-->https://www.python.org/downloads/)
-* MySQL 8.0 Command Line Client
+* MySQL Community Server 8.0 and above (Link to download-->https://dev.mysql.com/downloads/mysql/)
 * **Operating System:** Windows 10/8/7, Linux, MacOS
+* Minimum 128MB Ram
-* Minimum 128MB Ram, 10MB free storage
+* Minimum 10MB of free storage
 * All necessary modules mentioned in **"Packages & Modules used"** section should be imported before hosting this program

 ## Limitations of this Program